H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Azure CLI/Enumeration.md

  - az account get-access-token (Gives the access token of the account.)

  - az ad user list (Enumerate EntraID users within the tenant)

+ - az ad user list --filter "startsWith('wvusr-', displayName)" (Do a filtered enumeration depending on use case)